-"Our arms and ornaments of gold To buy us food we gladly sold: The arrows of the bow gave we For the bright arrows of the sea."1
+"Our arms and ornaments of gold To buy us food we gladly sold: The arrows of the bow gave we Online Library of Liberty: The Heimskringla: A History of the Norse Kings, vol. 1

+For the bright arrows of the sea." $\underline{1}$